tomrittervg/crypto-usability-study/README.md

 To create the computationally chosen flaw, we will take a target fingerprint and 'cheat' to form a fingerprint that has approximately 2^80 computational match.
 For each type this will be done slightly differently.

- - Hexadecimal Digits - have the middle N characters different
+ - Hexadecimal Digits - have N characters different.
+I'm proposing 25% chance it's the middle N characters, 75% chance it's entirely random
  - Pseudowords, English Words, Poems - Match the outer words, but have the inner words have a low but non-zero hamming distance (ideally taking into account pronunciation)
  - Unicorns - Match the color, position, and size of the unicorn within an epsilon estimated to be 2^80